nbro/learning-long-range-perception/code/simulation/README.md

 We are only interested in the topics: `/pioneer3at/odom`, `/pioneer3at/camera_one/image_raw/compressed` and `/pioneer3at/camera_down/image_raw/compressed`.
 So, issue the following command from the terminal

-    rosbag record --duration=10m /pioneer3at/odom /pioneer3at/camera_one/image_raw/compressed /pioneer3at/camera_down/image_raw/compressed
+    rosbag record --output-name=<name-of-bag-file.bag> --duration=10m /pioneer3at/odom /pioneer3at/camera_one/image_raw/compressed /pioneer3at/camera_down/image_raw/compressed

+The recording of the messages will stop after 10 minutes.
+At this point, you should see a `.bag` file under the folder you had started recording.
+This `.bag` file will be converted to a `.h5` file, which will represent the training and test datasets.

-## Stop recording
+## Stop the controller

-The robot will keep roaming the environment until the controller is stopped.
 To stop the controller, you just press <kbd>control + C</kbd> (and the robot should stop).
-Similarly, you should also stop the recording of the bag file.
-After having stopped recording, you should see a `.bag` file under the folder you had started recording.
-This `.bag` file will be converted to a `.h5` file, which will represent the training and test datasets.

 ## Create the dataset